Overview: importing meat products

 - For microbiological and chemical residue non-compliances, fifteen consecutive shipments of at least 15 times the total weight of the meat product found in the original non- compliant shipment are subjected to targeted sampling by the CFIA.

-- These products under the intensified plan must be held in an establishment where it will be stored and handled by a person who is licenced to store and handle imported meat products for inspection pending receipt of laboratory results.
+- These products under the intensified plan must be held in an establishment where it will be stored and handled by a person who is licensed to store and handle imported meat products for inspection pending receipt of laboratory results.

 - The intensified or directed sample testing is to be done at the importer's expense.
 The importer will be responsible for all arrangements and costs pertaining to shipping, handling, testing and reporting of the results to the CFIA.